operametrix/guardmq/README.md

 ## GuardMQ : Open Source Security proxy for peering between MQTT brokers

 GuardMQ is a security proxy that manage peering connections between brokers written in GO.
-The idea is to

 At the moment it has support for:
 - MQTT endpoint with TLS and MTLS